-Delinquency charges shall be calculated as 0.1% of the amount to be paid for every one day delayed for group insurance applicants, beneficiaries and premium withholder.
+Delinquency charges shall be calculated as 0.1% of the amount to be paid for every one day delayed for the insured unit and the insured.
 However, the maximum delinquency charge is capped at 15%; small delinquency charges under a certain amount, as determined by the competent authority, do not have to be paid.
-The Executive Yuan announced on May 21, 2012 that the cap of the maximum delinquency charge paid by the insured pursuant to Article 35, Paragraph 1, Subparagraph 2 of the National Health Insurance Act, which was implemented on July 1, 2012, would decline from 15% to 5%.
+The Executive Yuan announced on May 21, 2012 that the cap of the maximum delinquency charge paid by the insured pursuant to Article 35, Paragraphs 1, Subparagraph 2 of the National Health Insurance Act, which was implemented on July 1, 2012, would decline from 15% to 5%.

-• Collection Rate of Delinquency Charges by Number
+Collection Rate of Delinquency Charges by Number